 The neighborhood is filled with 19th-century townhouses and cobblestone streets, which have not changed much from the time they were built.
 West Village has been part of social and counter-cultural movements such as the breakthrough of experimental theater and Beat literature in the 1950s and the Stonewall Riots that sparked the national gay liberation movement.
 These are some of the moments that still characterize the West Village now, as evidenced by the displays of its diversity and commitment to tolerance and inclusion.

-This area is one of New York’s most famous neighborhoods, filled with trendy restaurants and designer boutiques.
+This area is one of New York's most famous neighborhoods, filled with trendy restaurants and designer boutiques.
 A popular barhopping neighborhood, there are other attractions that make the West Village what it is today.
-Here are some of the places you can check out.
+Here are some of the places you can check out, provided by our Manhattan personal injury law firm.

 Bleecker Street was once the focal point of the folk scene in the sixties, as well as the home of the basement apartment where Bob Dylan wrote "A Hard Rain's Gonna Fall".
 A walk down this street will introduce you to a mix of bars and souvenir shops as well as graffiti riddled tenements and dive bars.
 As you keep moving along the street, you'll get to the more designer-friendly part of the street where you'll see well-maintained townhouses with locals draped in designer clothes.

 The much loved West Village bakery opened its first location the neighborhood in 1996.
 Magnolia Bakery is well known for its classic American baked goods, vintage decor and an inviting atmosphere.
 A change in ownership in 2007 saw the bakery expand to other locations in New York City, Los Angeles, Chicago, Honolulu, Mexico City, Seoul, Tokyo, Moscow City, Dubai, Abu Dhabi, Beirut, Kuwait City and Doha.
 With a cupcake of the day on the menu 7 days of the week as well as baking classes on offer, there is plenty to love about Magnolia Bakery.